Adding images to your website can help it come to life. To add images to your site, use the

 img tag where to find the image you want to include on your page.

 img tag alone doesn't do much.
-It's like putting an empty
+It's like putting an

 src attribute for an

 href attribute for a link: It tells a browser where to look for an image.